 Skip to content

-With hull split approaching, protecting this season’s almond crop from navel orangeworm (NOW) damage is a top priority.
-What is in your sprayable toolkit for 2023?
+With almond hull split upon us, now is the time to make applications to protect this season’s crop from navel orangeworm (NOW) damage.
+What is in your sprayable toolkit for 2024?

 Why is hull split timing critical for NOW management?